-Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
+Over the course of the year, the School District will revise its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2022.
-A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.
+The final amendment to the budget was adopted in June 2023.
+A schedule showing the School District's original and final budgets compared with amounts actually paid and received is provided in the required supplementary information of these financial statements.